-On March 4th, I went to accomplish my duty as a new Canadian citizen: I voted for the first time in Canada, in the provincial bylection in Ottawa West-Nepean.
+On March 4, I accomplished my duty as a new Canadian citizen—I voted for the first time in Canada, in the provincial by-election in Ottawa West-Nepean.

 I received my carte d’électeur when I turned 18 and I couldn’t wait to use it.
-I got my first chance during the infamous presidential elections of April 21st, 2002.
+I got my first chance during the infamous presidential elections of April 21, 2002.

 Except this time, things didn’t go as planned.

 Unexpectedly, the Socialist Party had been voted off.
-The runner-off was the infamous Jean-Marie Le Pen, a far-right wing candidate.
+The runner-off was the infamous Jean-Marie Le Pen, a far-right-wing candidate.
 Le Pen had been in politics for 40 years but he rarely got more than 10%.
-His views on immigration, abortion, same-sex marriage, Europe, not to mention his Holocaust denial and his alleged use of torture during the Algerian war made him a sick choice for president.
+His views on immigration, abortion, same-sex marriage, and Europe, not to mention his Holocaust denial and his alleged use of torture during the Algerian war made him a sick choice for president.

 So yeah, Canadian politics are much less dramatic.
-There are not big far-left or far-right parties and people seem quite content, no matter who wins, as long as it’s fair.
+There are no big far-left or far-right parties and people seem quite content, no matter who wins, as long as it’s fair.
 Nonetheless, the 2002 French Presidential election taught me something.
 Voting matters.
 Because otherwise, one day, there is always a chance to end up with the bad guy.
 It happened before in Europe and it could happen here.
-So I’ll keep on taking my civic duty and right seriously.
+So I’ll keep on taking my civic duty and rights seriously.Share this article!